Planning for a SHEQ Induction Shoot: Unique Equipment

 Our final piece of essential sound equipment, designed for recording audio in outside windy spaces.
 Our Deadcat comes on every shoot to ensure our audio quality is consistent regardless of the weather or conditions.

 This list was developed over years of trial and error, hard work and research.
-SHEQ training videos are highly specialized and filmed in environments that seldom slow down, therefore it is essential you have the right equipment to compromise for the unique circumstances that arise.
+SHEQ training videos are highly specialised and filmed in environments that seldom slow down, therefore it is essential you have the right equipment to compromise for the unique circumstances that arise.
+Get in touch today!

 We are a Creative Content Production Agency specialising in Video Production, Photography, Graphic Design, eLearning Development, Web Design, Animation and Creative Consultation. | email@example.com | www.oliverkarstel.co.za | IG.com/oliverkarstel